StarRocks/starrocks/docs/sql-reference/sql-statements/auto_increment.md

 ### Uniqueness

-In general, StarRocks guarantees that the values for a `AUTO_INCREMENT` column are globally unique within a table.
+In general, StarRocks guarantees that the values for a `AUTO_INCREMENT` column are globally unique across a table.
 We recommend that you do not explicitly assign and implicitly specify the values for the `AUTO_INCREMENT` column at the same time.
 If you do so, it may break the global uniqueness of auto-incremented IDs.
 Here is a simple example: Create a table named `test_tbl2` with two columns, `id` and `number`.
 Specify the column `number` as the `AUTO_INCREMENT` column.

 ```SQL
 CREATE TABLE test_tbl2